 Discipline Directs Creativity

-Now, think of a powerful river.
+Think of a powerful river.
 What makes it powerful?
-It’s not just the water; it’s the banks that contain it.
+Not just the water — the banks that contain it.
 Those banks give the water direction, speed, and force.
+Without them, the water spreads into a stagnant marsh.

 How Discipline Enhances Creativity and Innovation: The Framework